I published this essay on this blog a few years ago. Today, I am republishing the revised version of this essay, edited by Jen Campbell.

 Hi.
 I'm HANNY

-I am an Indonesian writer and an artist/illustrator based in Amsterdam, the Netherlands.
+I am an Indonesian writer/artist/illustrator and stationery web shop owner (Cafe Analog) based in Amsterdam, the Netherlands.
 I love facilitating writing/creative workshops and retreats, especially when they are tied to self-exploration and self-expression.
 In Indonesian, 'beradadisini' means being here.
 So, here I am, documenting life—one word at a time.